bk138/multivnc/README.md

 ![MultiVNC logo](src/gui/res/net.christianbeier.MultiVNC.svg)

-MultiVNC is a cross-platform Multicast-enabled VNC viewer based on [LibVNCClient](https://github.com/LibVNC/libvncserver).
+MultiVNC is a cross-platform SSH-enabled VNC viewer based on [LibVNCClient](https://github.com/LibVNC/libvncserver).
 The desktop version uses [wxWidgets](https://www.wxwidgets.org/) and runs on Unix, Mac OS X and Windows.
 There also is an [Android version](/android/).